MtnViewJohn/DrawBoy/README.md

 **DRAWBOY_SHAFTS**

 Indicates how many shafts the loom supports.
+Accepted values are 8, 12, 16, 24, 32, or 40.

 **DRAWBOY_DOBBY**

-Indicates whether the loom has a positive dobby (positive or +)or a negative dobby (negative or -).
+Indicates whether the loom has a positive dobby (positive or +) or a negative dobby (negative or -).

 **DRAWBOY_ASCII**